-Once the body develops and becomes heavy with age, the boxer then transfers to another weight category that is heavier in a weight class.
+Once the body develops and becomes heavy with age, the boxer then transfers to another weight category that is heavier.

-Not all boxers become successful in winning championships from moving through different weight class.
+Not all boxers become successful in winning championships from moving through different weight classes.

-Please find below the list of some of the popular boxers who conquer different weight categories in their career:
+Here is a list of popular boxers who conquer different weight categories during their career:

 Manny Pacquiao is the only eight-division world champion in the world.